ocj137/NLP-n-ML/README.md

 https://ia800500.us.archive.org/22/items/stackexchange/readme.txt
 Recommended Utilities for .7z

+To unpack the data, do the following:

-For OSX Keka or The Unarchiver.
+for OSX Keka or The Unarchiver;
-For Windows 7-zip is the standard.
+for Windows 7-zip is the standard;
-For Linux try the p7zip utility.  sudo apt-get install p7zip.
+for Linux try the p7zip utility.  sudo apt-get install p7zip.